-• Goal 1: Protect and improve the quality of Walpole's surface and ground water.

-• Goal 2: Protect and encourage preservation of the Town's natural and cultural resources.

-• Goal 3: Maintain and manage existing Town open space land.
+- Goal 1: Protect and improve the quality of Walpole's surface and ground water. - Goal 2: Protect and encourage preservation of the Town's natural and cultural resources and passive recreation amenities. - Goal 3: Maintain and manage existing Town open space land.